Canning Foods – Boiling Water Bath Canning

 The art of canning started back in the early nineteenth century when Napoleon, who was looking for a way to feed his troops, offered a cash award to any inventor who could figure out a cheap method of preserving large amounts of food for the military.

-Since that time canning practices have evolved and become a lot safer, but the basic principles of canning remain the same.
-Today we are going to look at one of the oldest methods; the Boiling Water Bath Method.
+Since that time, canning practices have evolved and become a lot safer, but the basic principles of canning remain the same.
+Today, we are going to look at one of the oldest methods of canning food; the Boiling Water Bath Method.

 Wire Basket: A wire basket or wire rack is needed to prevent your jars from touching the bottom of the container.
 It will allow boiling water to freely circulate under the jars.